SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/02-SOLID-Principles.md

     city: string
 }
 ```
-A person can have many more properties, like eye color, gender, nationality, etc, but in this context, we need only these properties.
+A person can have **many more properties**, like eye color, gender, nationality, etc., but in **this context**, we need only these properties.

 Any class that **inherrit** the `Person` class **must include** the four **properties** with their respective **type**: